mkouhei/swiftsc/docs/README.rst

 * Python 2.7 or Python 3.2
 * requests 0.12.1
-* python-magic 5.x of debian package or python-magic 0.4.x of PyPI
+* python-magic 5.x in debian package or python-magic 0.4.x of PyPI

 Setup